pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 and/or the latest `whatsnew file <https://github.com/pvlib/pvlib-python/tree/master/docs/sphinx/source/whatsnew>`_
 can help formalize this process.

+Questions about related issues frequently come up in the process of addressing implementing code for a pull request.
+Please try to avoid expanding the scope of your pull request (this also applies to reviewers!).
+We'd rather see small, well-documented additions to the project's technical debt than see a pull request languish because its scope expanded beyond what the reviewer community is capable of processing.

 Of course, sometimes it is necessary to make a large pull request.
 We only ask that you take a few minutes to consider how to break it into smaller chunks before proceeding.